Proton path reconstruction for pCT using Neural Networks: Results

 \subsection{Different trajectories for different errors}

-To gain insight into the reconstructed paths exhibiting the largest discrepancy between the two methods, let us consider only tracks outside the $1\sigma$ cut in $\theta$.
-In Figure~\ref{fig:delta_RMSE} we present the distributions of the absolute difference between the RMSE for \netname and MLP for tracks outside the aforementioned cut.
-The blue distribution depicts cases where \netname has a smaller error, while the orange one shows the opposite cases.
-In the first instance, we can see that the profile is exponential, while in the second the decay is noticeably faster.
+To gain an insight into the tracks with the largest difference in reconstruction performance, let us begin by considering only tracks outside the $1\sigma$ cut in $\theta$.
+In Figure~\ref{fig:delta_RMSE} we present the distributions of the difference between the RMSE for \netname and MLP for tracks outside the aforementioned cut.
+Negative values of the difference correspond to tracks in which \netname had the smallest error, while the positive side of the axis corresponds to the inverse.
+In the first instance we can see that the profile is exponential, while in the second the decay is noticeably faster; confirming that at large deviations of the angle $\theta$, \netname shows a notably superior performance.

-Dividing the histogram into 10 quantiles, in Figure~\ref{fig:examples}-(a) we plot 10 track randomly picked in each subgroup.
-A visual inspection shows that, as expected, for larger deviations from straight paths the MLP performs poorly at reproducing the correct path, while \netname can better follow the simulated curve in the majority of such cases.
-For Figure~\ref{fig:examples}-(b) the dataset is divided into quartiles with the last bin, containing tracks with the largest error difference, divided into two subgroups.
-As for Figure~\ref{fig:examples}-(a) we chose a random track from each of the five groups.
-Both figures clearly indicate that \netname has better capability to reproduce the particle path in the presence of nuclear interaction that causes greater changes in the direction of the track.
+Focusing in on only the behaviour when \netname outperforms MLP, let us consider only the set of events on the negative side of histogram.
+Dividing into 10 quantiles split by $\Delta RMSE$, in Figure~\ref{fig:examples}-(a) we illustrate a selection of randomly chosen tracks, one from each quantile.
+As expected, for larger deviations from straight paths \netname can better follow the simulated curve in the majority of such cases, growing more notable for larger $\Delta RMSE$.
+For Figure~\ref{fig:examples}-(b) the same dataset is divided into quartiles, with the last bin, containing tracks with the largest error difference, further divided into two subgroups.
+As with Figure~\ref{fig:examples}-(a) we chose a random track from each of the five groups.
+Both figures further support that \netname improved performance is due at-least in part to a better capability to reproduce the particle path in the presence of nuclear interaction, which causes greater changes in the direction of the track.